 The Council's Constitution sets out its arrangements for decision making, including transparency.
 There are arrangements in place to ensure that the Council's Chief Financial Officer and Monitoring Officer oversee reports for decision and attend key decision making bodies, such as full Council and Cabinet.
-Arrangements are in place for ongoing scrutiny of Council activities and review of Cabinet decisions through the call in mechanism.
+Arrangements are in place for ongoing scrutiny of Council activities through prescrutiny and scrutiny performance and review of Executive decisions through the call in mechanism.
 The Council's performance and risk framework provides assurance that these key areas of activity are properly managed.
 The internal audit service provides a "risk based" audit function, reporting regularly to the Audit and Assurance Committee.

-Core Principal Five - developing the capacity and capability of member and officers to be effective
+Core Principal five - developing the capacity and capability of members and officers to be effective

 The Council has in place arrangements to provide assurance about the capability and capacity of its officers, including its management arrangements, induction and appraisal processes.
-A corporate learning and development team has been established to achieve value for money in delivering corporate training and development needs of members and officers.
+A corporate learning and development team operates to achieve value for money in delivering corporate training and development for members and officers.
+A Member Development Group oversees the programme of Member Development.